snail perched on a stack of coins

 Use our invoice factoring calculator to estimate the amount of working capital you could unlock by factoring unpaid customer invoices:

-Our team has years of experience in factoring for a variety of industries, and now we are putting that experience to work helping our clients get tailored invoice factoring agreements, so they can maximize the benefits of this business financing tool.
+Our team has years of experience in factoring for a variety of industries, and now we are putting that experience to work, helping our clients get tailored invoice factoring agreements so they can maximize the benefits of this business financing tool.

-We invite you tap our expertise.
+We invite you to tap our expertise.
 We will work with you to come up with a flexible plan that is customized to the financial needs of your business and the way you do business.
 Here are some of the advantages of factoring with Corsa Finance:

 • No long-term contracts or factoring minimums – factor only when you want to, and only those invoices you choose

-• No application, due diligence or credit check fees
+• No application, due diligence, or credit check fees

-• No notification, funding or reserve release fees
+• No notification, funding, or reserve release fees

 • Free funding on advances as soon as the same or next business day